 “It is,” Sally confirms.
 And with that she plants a firm kiss on Neil’s lips.

-With perfect timing, Neil gets called in by his mom at that exact moment.
-Alone now, Sally lights up her cigarette and stands in perfect Betty pose, but her eyes are locked upward, gazing at the stars with a seemingly newfound appreciation of just how vast the universe is and how little she knows about any of it.
-It’s almost as good as the look she gave Don in the closing scene of Season 6 when he took the kids to see the whorehouse he grew up in.
+With perfect cinematic timing, Neil gets called in by his mom at just that moment.
+Alone now, Sally lights up her cigarette and stands in perfect Betty pose, but her eyes are turned upward, gazing at the stars with a seemingly newfound appreciation of just how vast the universe is and how little she knows about any of it.
+It’s almost as good as the look she exchanged with Don in the closing scene of Season 6 when he took the kids to see the whorehouse he grew up in.

 A lot of mixed messages are going back and forth in this storyline, but at the bottom of it all, Sally seems to be choosing life, or at least giving it serious consideration.
 She was presented with two brothers at the beginning of the show: Sean, which rhymes with Don (as in Draper), and Neil (as in Armstrong).

-One of the less believable aspects of this whole scene is Sean the jock as social critic.
+One of the more interesting aspects of this whole scene is Sean the jock as social critic.
 Since when do arrogant jocks care about helping the less fortunate?
 I could understand Sean sneering at the astronauts for being goody-two-shoes, but thinking about the plight of the poor?
 That seems like a stretch.

 On the other hand, generational politics would peak at the dawn of 1970 as the Nixon Administration deepened our presence in Southeast Asia.
 Membership in fraternities and sororities plummeted on campuses as even non-hippy youth were becoming cynical that year.
 Sean would have been part of that college cohort.